 Welcome to Kusadasi port of call!

-- Kusadasi port information (Kusadasi cruise terminal, getting around the port)
+- Kusadasi port information (Kusadasi cruise terminal, getting around, helpful info)

 - 6 best things to do in Kusadasi, port highlights, Kusadasi shore excursions

 Kusadasi cruise port is conveniently located in the center of the town, only a 5-minute walk from the shopping area.
 It consists of two parallel piers that can accommodate 4 cruise ships simultaneously.
 Upon getting off the ship, you will need to walk to the end of the pier in order to exit the terminal.

 Normally you will find some locals offering wheelchair assistance for guests with walking difficulties.
 The tourist information desk is located right outside the terminal building, next to the parking lot.
 As you exit the port you will encounter a small shopping complex known as Scala Nuovo, full of souvenir stores, jewelry shops, cafes, and taxi drivers offering their services.
 You’ll find ATMs, restaurants (seafood, fast food, traditional Turkish restaurants), and historic landmarks nearby.
 On your way back visitors have access to the duty-free shops.